humdrum-tools/humdrum-documentation/guide/ch11/index.md

 cleave -d ' ' -i '**kern' -o '**kern' example11a
 ```

-With the `**kern` encoding for Example 11.1 as input, the corresponding
+With the <span class="rep">kern</span> encoding for Example 11.1 as input, the corresponding
 output would be: